ava-labs/subnet-evm/docs/releasing/README.md

 1. Find the Dispatch and Echo L1s blockchain ID and subnet ID:
     - [Dispath L1 details](https://subnets-test.avax.network/dispatch/details).
 Its subnet id is `7WtoAMPhrmh5KosDUsFL9yTcvw7YSxiKHPpdfs4JsgW47oZT5`.
     - [Echo L1 details](https://subnets-test.avax.network/echo/details).
 Its subnet id is `i9gFpZQHPLcGfZaQLiwFAStddQD7iTKBpFfurPFJsXm1CkTZK`.
-1. Get the VM IDs of the Echo and Dispatch L1s with:
+1. Get the blockchain ID and VM ID of the Echo and Dispatch L1s with:
     - Dispatch:

         ```bash